Garberchov/GARBER_INSTITUTE/Q3-Q4_10TH/Other/Week Lesson Plans/week6-7_lessonplan.md

 Italian - continue along on program REMINDERS FOR BOTH TO SAVE SCREEN SHOTS IN FOLDERS, LABELLED WHAT THEY ARE FOR (so we don't have to go searching thru opening every file)

-Gym - be sure to at least document a week of your plan.
-IE including crossfit, compound moves, aerobics, rest days etc.

 History:  we will review the revisions to the Lincoln's shortcomings / failings essay.
 Start a "Civil War" unit ending essay - more formal essay style - on the INTERNATIONAL IMPLICATIONS / EFFECTS OF THE US.
 CIVIL WAR.
 Four differentiated upstanding sources minimum.
 Intro - three + body paragraphs of support - conclusion.
 Don't bite off more than is chewable in this format -- i.e. talk about France - not all of Europe lumped together - as needed.
 Or about the diplomatic core - drill down to a notable envoy maybe?
 Show some real depth of study / research